 This is how to install iOS 12 on your iPhone or iPad.
-The iOS 12.2 update arrives today with fixes for iOS 12 problems and it’s something that many users will want to install now.
+The iOS 12.3.2 update arrives today with fixes for iOS 12 problems and it’s something that many users will want to install now.
 Apple just added AirPlay 2 and a new Apple TV app to iOS 12.3 and now you are getting fixes as part of what’s new in iOS 12.3.2.
 This update is only available on the iPhone 8 Plus.

 iOS 12 is a free upgrade with many new features, and it might be enough to convince you to skip the iPhone XS and wait for the 2019 iPhone.
 You can install iOS 12 on any iPhone that runs iOS 11, and if you skipped a few updates you can still install iOS 12, it just might take longer.

 After you install iOS 12 you can still downgrade, but no longer back to iOS 11.
 Make sure you are ready to install iOS 12.3 by completing this list of 10 things to do before installing the update, and check out our reasons to install iOS 12 and reasons not to before you proceed.

 The iOS 12.3.2 update takes about 15 to 30 minutes to complete if the download speeds are good.
 The iOS 12.3.2 update takes only 5-15 minutes if you are already on iOS 12.
 You need WiFi and the device’s battery must be at 50% or higher.
 Expect this to take a little longer on the first day, and there may be some download or installation problems.

 You don’t need to wait for a pop up or an alert to let you know that you can install iOS 12.
 You can download and install iOS 12.3.2 on your iPhone and iPad right now by checking for updates.If your iOS 12 download stalls, gets slow or simply won’t start you should restart your iPhone as this will often fix that issue.